 Student Visa Information

 You'll be required to have a valid student visa for the whole time that you're a student in Australia.
-Streamlined Visa Processing makes the process of getting one much quicker and more efficient than if you were applying to an institution outside of the SVP scheme.
+The SSVF has been designed to make the process of applying for a student visa simpler to navigate for genuine students.

 To apply from your home country, get in touch with the Immigration Section of the Australian Diplomatic Mission (the Australian High Commission, Consulate or Embassy).
 One of our authorised Study Group agents can help you do this.

 Once you've accepted your offer and paid your fees, we'll send you an Electronic Confirmation of Enrolment (ECoE).
 You'll need to submit your ECoE as a part of your Australian student visa application.

 The Department of Immigration and Border Protection (DIBP) aims to finalise 75 per cent of complete student visa applications within one month of lodgement.